• Peacock is a streaming service that offers a free tier, news, sports and NBC's extensive back catalogue of TV shows.

 The streamer also exclusive rights to the WWE.

 Over the span of the 2020-21 season, Peacock Premium will be the exclusive home (in the U.S.) for more than 175 Premier League matches.

 In our Peacock review, we noted that Peacock is great for watching classic TV, and we were delighted by how Xfinity customers get Peacock Premium for free.
 That being said, the lack of originals and a sparse "trending" section made it feel a little hollow.

 Over at CNET, they commended the service for its free tier, having fewer ads than Hulu, and its inclusion of news and late-night shows (two things that the other streaming services don't offer).
 Overall, though, CNET was negative about the service because of the lack of originals and how its back catalogue was missing many seasons of some key shows, such as Saturday Night Live, and regular Law and Order.

 The folks at Decider say that "Everything is fine" for Peacock, but "there are many, many miles to go," (emphasis theirs).
 Decider also joined the chorus that say they'll "likely never use Trending,"

 Peacock TV ads

-NBC is pretty confident in its ad-supported approach because it's going low on the amount of ads -- with only 5 minutes per hour at the most.
+NBC is pretty confident in its ad-supported approach because it's going low on the amount of ads — with only five minutes per hour at the most.
 Yes, we all love to fast-forward through commercials to get to TV, if said TV is free, the success of Pluto TV shows that NBC is onto something here.